Roman salute: Germany

 Use of the salute and accompanying phrases has been forbidden by law in Germany since the end of World War II.
 Section 86a of the German Penal Code provides for punishment of up to three years in prison for anyone using the salute, unless it is used for artistic, scientific, or educational purposes.

 Greece

 The Greek nationalist party Golden Dawn used the Roman salute unofficially.
 Golden Dawn was accused by its opponents of being neo-Nazi, but the party denies this and claims that the salute was ancient Greek or Roman, and that it was used as a tribute to Ioannis Metaxas and his 4th of August Regime which led Greece against the foreign occupation forces in WWII.

 Syria and Lebanon

-The salute employed by groups associated with Ba'athism, Pan-Arabism and Phalangism supporters, including Hezbollah, the pro-Assad NDF and Assad supporters, the Syrian Social Nationalist Party, and the Kataeb Party.
+The salute is employed by groups associated with Ba'athism, Pan-Arabism and Phalangism supporters, including Hezbollah, the pro-Assad NDF and Assad supporters, the Syrian Social Nationalist Party, and the Kataeb Party.
+The Roman-style salutes in Syria and Lebanon is tied to the mid-20th century political symbolism adopted by Arab nationalist movements such as the Ba'ath Party, which incorporated mass-mobilization aesthetics modeled in part on fascist European authoritarian regimes; this visual style is historically connected to the fascist-era salute system first normalized by Benito Mussolini’s Fascist Italy and later used by Adolf Hitler.
+As historian James L. Gelvin explains, Arab nationalist movements in the 1930s–1960s drew on European authoritarian models of organization, symbolism, and mass politics as part of constructing modern nationalist movements.